azavadil/msgApp/README.md

 Application logic
 -----------------
 The application logic is contained in the file [main.py](https://github.com/azavadil/msgApp/blob/master/main.py).
 Following the outline above, when a user arrives at the site the application checks to see if the user is logged in.
 If not, the user has the option of signing into their account or creating a new account.
-When the user logs in a secure cookie is set which can subsequently be used to to validate their identity.
+When the user logs in a secure cookie is set which can subsequently be used to validate their identity.
 Upon login, an inbox of the user's ten most recent messages is displayed.
 The user can click on any of the listed messages listed in the inbox to view the message content.

 The user also has the option to send messages to other users on the system.
 When a user sends a message, two things happen.
 The message is stored to the Message database and the message ID (i.e. the message's datastore key) is added to the recipient/recipients message lists.